TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 There are also some terrible matchups for some players who helped get you into the fantasy playoffs.
 These sneaky starts and pivot options can help you avoid those.

-Sneaky Starts and Pivot Options for Week 15
+Sneaky Starts and Pivot Options for QB

-Marcus Mariota is a sleeper I like a lot this week that I am plugging into a number of spots.
+Marcus Mariota is a sleeper I like a lot this week that I am plugging into several spots.
 Not only have they allowed the second-most fantasy PPG to QBs and have been lit up through the air, but they also struggle against running QBs.
 They’ve allowed the third-most rushing yards and fifth-most TDs to QBs this season.
 Mariota brings sneaky upside due to his rushing ability.

 J.J.
 McCarthy threw for three touchdowns and finished as a top 10 fantasy QB last week.
-That shows that he can put up numbers in a favorable matchup, although its no guarantee.
+That shows that he can put up numbers in a favorable matchup, although it's no guarantee.
 He gets a better matchup this week against the Cowboys, who have allowed the most fantasy PPG and pass TDs to QBs.
 They’ve allowed the third-most fantasy PPG to QBs in the last month, showing it is still an issue.
 If you are in a two-QB league or have to dive deeper, McCarthy brings some upside.

 Shedeur Sanders went off for 364 passing yards, three touchdowns, 29 rushing yards, and a touchdown last week, finishing as the QB2 with over 30 fantasy points.
 While I do not expect that again this week, he does have another favorable matchup against the Bears.
 Chicago has allowed the second-most touchdown passes and ninth-most fantasy PPG to QBs.
 The Browns could also be chasing points in this one, meaning more throwing for Sanders.